BEST MOVIES: 2012

 The Civil War shtick wears me out.

-Please get free of it to the electricity angle.
+They should get free of it to follow the 'restore-electricity' angle.

 Winning elements, but mediocre beyond belief.